repmyblock/.github/profile/README.md

 ## Hi there 👋

-This is the README for the whole reposatory.

-It's broken up in various reposatories.
+This project is broken up in various reposatories.

 DevSetup: Contain all the scripts to run the RepMyBlock system on your home machine.
 This is were the project starts.
 This is the place where to start download.